 In 2009 University of Virginia faculty member Andrew D. Kaufman founded “Books Behind Bars: Life, Literature, and Leadership,” a community-based literature course that takes his university students to a maximum security juvenile correctional center in Virginia.

-Books Behind Bars: Life, Literature, and Leadership is an educational program in which university students meet weekly with committed youth at a maximum security juvenile correctional center to explore questions of meaning, value, and social justice though life-changing conversations about Russian literature classics.
+Books Behind Bars: Life, Literature, and Leadership is an educational program in which university students meet with incarcerated youth and adults to explore questions of meaning, value, and social justice through life-changing conversations about Russian literature classics.

-Having completed its ninth year, Books Behind Bars has been featured on the Today Show, in the Washington Post, the Chronicle of Higher Education, the Moscow Times, on Katie Couric, NPR, and Russian national television.
-Seats at the Table, a feature-length documentary about the program, has been shown at film festivals throughout the United States, in France, and the UK, and in 2020 it will air nationally on PBS.
+Having run for thirteen years, Books Behind Bars has been featured on the Today Show, in the Washington Post, the Chronicle of Higher Education, the Moscow Times, on Katie Couric, NPR, and Russian national television.
+Seats at the Table, a feature-length documentary about the program, has been shown at film festivals throughout the United States, in France, and the UK, and aired nationally on PBS from 2019-2021.

 “When I walked into that building every Tuesday afternoon, I wasn't locked up.
 It's like for the next three hours I can live, I can be myself, I can open up, I can be me.”